Subscribe to the Timescale Newsletter

 Back to our health theme from the more exploratory previous example, let’s look at the winning times of the Boston Marathon.
 The aim here is different: we don’t particularly care why the winning times are such.
 We want to know whether they have been trending and where we can expect them to go.

 To do this, we need to fit a curve and assess its predictions.
-But how to know which curve to choose?
+But how do you know which curve to choose?
 There is no universal answer to this; however, even visually, you can eliminate a lot of options.
-In the figure below, we show you four different choices of fitted curves:
+The figure below shows you four different choices of fitted curves:

 1. A linear fit